 Studies have shown that ACT services are highly effective for people who have frequent episodes of severe symptoms that are either difficult to manage or that never go away.
-ACT services have been shown to reduce them number of hospital stays and increase one’s ability to remain active in their community.
+Studies also show that ACT services reduce the number of hospital stays and increase one’s ability to remain active in their community.

 What Our Assertive Community Treatment (ACT) Provides:

 Family members often carry the burden of providing crisis intervention, support with daily activities, transportation, and other tasks associated with their loved one’s daily routine.

 Our clinical team works to relieve families of these duties and help them to restore their natural relationships.

 ACT Team Members provide assistance to WestBridge participants in the following ways: